 Archeology Camp | The Curse of the Mummy

-Ages 5-14 (Please note that due to the intensive nature of our camps, we are unable to accommodate 4 year olds)
+Ages 6-12 (Please note that due to the intensive nature of our camps, we are unable to accommodate children under 6 years of age.)

 This program features a high energy adventure driven curriculum where the classroom is used to represent a museum.
 Students will learn about ancient cultures as they are sent out as agents of history to find the missing components from our museum displays.
 Each of these museum assignments will be run in an “Indiana Jones” style with tricks, traps, riddles and unexpected adversaries for a well-rounded experience of fun and history.